osquery/osquery-go/README.md

 	if err != nil {
 		log.Fatalf("Error creating extension: %s\n", err)
 	}

-	server.RegisterPlugin(osquery.NewTablePlugin(&ExampleTable{}))
+	// Create and register a new table plugin with the server.
+	// table.NewPlugin requires the table plugin name,
+	// a slice of Columns and a Generate function. server.RegisterPlugin(table.NewPlugin("example_table", ExampleColumns(), ExampleGenerate))
 	if err := server.Run(); err != nil {
 		log.Fatalln(err)
 	}
 }

-// ExampleTable is a type that we create here so that we can attach methods
-// onto it.
-These methods will satisfy the interface required by the call to
-// osquery.NewTablePlugin when we register our table. type ExampleTable struct{}

-// Name returns the name of our table. func (f *ExampleTable) Name() string {
+// ExampleColumns returns the columns that our table will return. func ExampleColumns() []table.ColumnDefinition {
-	return "foobar"
+	return []table.ColumnDefinition{
+		table.TextColumn("foo"),
+		table.TextColumn("baz"),
 	}

-// Columns returns the columns that our table will return. func (f *ExampleTable) Columns() []osquery.ColumnDefinition {
-	return []osquery.ColumnDefinition{
-		osquery.TextColumn("foo"),
-		osquery.TextColumn("baz"),
 }
-}

-// Generate will be called whenever the table is queried.
+// ExampleGenerate will be called whenever the table is queried.
 It should return
 // a full table scan.
-func (f *ExampleTable) Generate(ctx context.Context, queryContext osquery.QueryContext) ([]map[string]string, error) {
+func ExampleGenerate(ctx context.Context, queryContext table.QueryContext) ([]map[string]string, error) {
 	return []map[string]string{
 		{
 			"foo": "bar",